 Michigan Personal Injury Attorneys Protecting Accident Victims

 The personal injury lawyers of Michigan Auto Law have been successfully protecting accident victims for more than 50 years.
 Our law firm is the largest in Michigan that practices exclusively in car and truck accidents.
-We have law offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have law offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.

 Our greatest satisfaction is obtaining justice for our clients who have been seriously injured or killed in auto accidents, and have been wronged by insurance companies.
 We realize that lawyers must bring lawsuits to obtain justice for these people, because it’s only the threat of litigation that will force some insurance companies, large trucking companies and corporations to do the right thing.